-Sourcing applications, ICT equipment and services
+Sourcing applications, IT equipment, OT equipment and services

-In sourcing applications, ICT equipment and services, an organisation should use trusted suppliers that they have previously vetted as part of cyber supply chain risk management assessments and subsequently recorded on their approved supplier list.
+In sourcing applications, IT equipment, OT equipment and services, an organisation should use trusted suppliers that they have previously vetted as part of cyber supply chain risk management assessments and subsequently recorded on their approved supplier list.

-Furthermore, in order to support system availability, an organisation should aim to identify multiple potential suppliers for critical applications, ICT equipment and services.
-This coupled with keeping sufficient spares of critical ICT equipment in reserve, can assist in mitigating the impact of cyber supply chain disruptions.
+Furthermore, in order to support system availability, an organisation should aim to identify multiple potential suppliers for critical applications, IT equipment, OT equipment and services.
+This coupled with keeping sufficient spares of critical IT equipment and OT equipment in reserve, can assist in mitigating the impact of cyber supply chain disruptions.

-Control: ISM-1787; Revision: 1; Updated: Dec-22; Applicability: All; Essential Eight: N/A Applications, ICT equipment and services are sourced from approved suppliers.
+Control: ISM-1787; Revision: 2; Updated: Jun-24; Applicability: All; Essential Eight: N/A Applications, IT equipment, OT equipment and services are sourced from approved suppliers.

-Control: ISM-1788; Revision: 1; Updated: Dec-22; Applicability: All; Essential Eight: N/A Multiple potential suppliers are identified for sourcing critical applications, ICT equipment and services.
+Control: ISM-1788; Revision: 2; Updated: Jun-24; Applicability: All; Essential Eight: N/A Multiple potential suppliers are identified for sourcing critical applications, IT equipment, OT equipment and services.

-Control: ISM-1789; Revision: 1; Updated: Dec-22; Applicability: All; Essential Eight: N/A Sufficient spares of critical ICT equipment are sourced and kept in reserve.
+Control: ISM-1789; Revision: 2; Updated: Jun-24; Applicability: All; Essential Eight: N/A Sufficient spares of critical IT equipment and OT equipment are sourced and kept in reserve.

-Delivery of applications, ICT equipment and services
+Delivery of applications, IT equipment, OT equipment and services

-As part of the delivery of applications, ICT equipment and services, measures should be implemented to protect their integrity, noting that such measures will differ depending on whether delivery relates to digital or physical distribution channels.
-For example, applications may benefit from delivery via encrypted communication channels while ICT equipment may benefit from tracking and tamper-evident packaging.
+As part of the delivery of applications, IT equipment, OT equipment and services, measures should be implemented to protect their integrity, noting that such measures will differ depending on whether delivery relates to digital or physical distribution channels.
+For example, applications may benefit from delivery via encrypted communication channels while IT equipment and OT equipment may benefit from tracking and tamper-evident packaging.
 In doing so, such measures are only beneficial if they are assessed as part of acceptance of products and services.
 In all cases, suppliers should be consulted on how best to confirm the integrity of their products and services.

-While ensuring the integrity of applications, ICT equipment and services is important, so is ensuring their authenticity.
+While ensuring the integrity of applications, IT equipment, OT equipment and services is important, so is ensuring their authenticity.
 For example, a counterfeit product or service securely delivered is still a counterfeit product or service that may not operate as intended or pose a risk to the security of a system.
 To assist in identifying counterfeit products and services, suppliers should be consulted on how best to confirm the authenticity of their products and services.

-Control: ISM-1790; Revision: 0; Updated: Sep-22; Applicability: All; Essential Eight: N/A Applications, ICT equipment and services are delivered in a manner that maintains their integrity.
+Control: ISM-1790; Revision: 1; Updated: Jun-24; Applicability: All; Essential Eight: N/A

+Applications, IT equipment, OT equipment and services are delivered in a manner that maintains their integrity.

-Control: ISM-1791; Revision: 0; Updated: Sep-22; Applicability: All; Essential Eight: N/A The integrity of applications, ICT equipment and services are assessed as part of acceptance of products and services.
+Control: ISM-1791; Revision: 1; Updated: Jun-24; Applicability: All; Essential Eight: N/A The integrity of applications, IT equipment, OT equipment and services are assessed as part of acceptance of products and services.

-Control: ISM-1792; Revision: 0; Updated: Sep-22; Applicability: All; Essential Eight: N/A The authenticity of applications, ICT equipment and services are assessed as part of acceptance of products and services.
+Control: ISM-1792; Revision: 1; Updated: Jun-24; Applicability: All; Essential Eight: N/A

+The authenticity of applications, IT equipment, OT equipment and services are assessed as part of acceptance of products and services.